massoncheg/forgejo-docs/docs/user/linked-references.md

 - **Closing**: close, closes, closed, fix, fixes, fixed, resolve, resolves, resolved
 - **Reopening**: reopen, reopens, reopened

-## Time tracking in Pull Requests and Commit Messages
+## Time Tracking in Pull Requests and Commit Messages

-When commit or merging of pull request results in automatic closing of issue it is possible to also add spent time resolving this issue through commit message.
+When a commit or merging of a pull request results in automatic closing of an issue, it is possible to also add the spent time resolving this issue through the commit message.

-To specify spent time on resolving issue you need to specify time in format `@<number><time-unit>` after issue number.
-In one commit message you can specify multiple fixed issues and spent time for each of them.
+To specify spent time on resolving an issue, you need to specify time in the format `@<number><time-unit>` after the issue number.
+In one commit message, you can specify multiple fixed issues and spent time for each of them.

 Supported time units (`<time-unit>`):